psharp1289/psharp1289.github.io/research.md

 title: Research
 ---

-## Computations of planning and worry
+## Algorithms of learning and planning

-My research program has been devoted to understanding the computational mechanisms that give rise to how humans plan, and how this goes awry in states of worry.
-In my 10+ years of independent research, I have degrees spanning clinical psychology, developmental neuroscience, and computational cognitive science.
+My research programs seeks to understand the algorithms by which intelligent agents learn and plan, and how these essential functions go awry in human worry.
+I leverage a deep reinforcement learning framework to develop algorithmic accounts of learning and planning.
+In my over 10 years of independent research, I have developed expertise in clinical psychology, cognitive science, and computational neuroscience.

-### Key Scientific Publications
+### Scientific Publications

 - Sharp PB, Russek, E., Huys, Q., Dolan RJ, Eldar E. Humans perseverate on punishment avoidance goals in multigoal reinforcement learning.
 (2022). eLife.